Sunrise in Johannesburg

 Traffic on the N1 between Pretoria and Johannesburg in South Africa

-South Africa has since developed into a stable democracy.
+Over the past 30 years, South Africa has developed into a stable democracy.
 The constitution it adopted in 1997 is very progressive.
 It contains, among other things, a comprehensive catalogue of human rights.
 The country has a free media and an active civil society.

-The World Bank classifies South Africa as an upper-middle-income country.
-Yet the country is currently ranked just 110th out of 193 countries on the United Nations Human Development Index (HDI).
+The World Bank classifies South Africa as an upper middle-income country.
+The country is currently ranked 110th out of 193 countries on the United Nations Human Development Index (HDI).
+Even though South Africa has made significant progress on development, it is faced with major political and economic challenges and deep social divisions.

 German development cooperation with South Africa